 Many areas, including 26 neighbourhoods in Calgary, were evacuated on June 20 and 21.
 The Bow and Elbow rivers flooded through the communities impacting 75,000 people.

-Calgary, Alberta.
+Calgary, Alta.
 Courtesy of TWN

 As people saw the impact of the floods, many opened their homes to strangers who needed a place to stay.
 Around 2,200 Canadian Forces were deployed to provide aid in flooded areas.